Table of contents

 - (2) you have never been convicted of a criminal offense in Florida, and

 - (3) all juvenile felonies and specified misdemeanors (found in s.
 943.059, Fla.
 Stat.) that resulted in an adjudication of delinquency have been automatically expunged pursuant to s.
 943.0515, Fla.
 Stat., and

 - (4) you have never sealed or expunged another arrest in Florida.

 The difference between sealing a record and expunging a record can be found on the Differences Page.

 How Many Times Were You Arrested?
 Were You Convicted?

-We need to know what each of your Florida criminal cases were for (charges) and how they were resolved by the court before we can determine if you qualify.
-If you have only been arrested once or twice and you remember the County where these arrests occurred, we can look these up for you.
+I need to know what each of your Florida criminal cases were for (charges) and how they were resolved by the court before I can determine if you qualify.
+If you have only been arrested once or twice and you remember the County where these arrests occurred, I can look these up for you.

 If you do not remember all of your arrests and/or locations, do not guess.
-If you have been arrested more than twice, you should run an FDLE criminal history on yourself and forward us the results.
+If you have been arrested more than twice, I need you to run an FDLE criminal history on yourself and forward the results to me.
 The cost is $24 paid to FDLE.
 I may need you to run this criminal history even if you have been arrested only once.